 Accessibility: Unpaid internships favor those who can afford to work for free and do not provide an accessible method of entry to the museum field.

-For these reasons, we strongly encourage the American Alliance of Museums to apply the following requirements to JobHQ, as presented by the National EMP Network (https://nationalempnetwork.org) and Philadelphia EMP:
+For these reasons, we would like to see the following requirements to JobHQ, as presented by the National EMP Network (https://nationalempnetwork.org) and Philadelphia EMP:

 1. Require accurate salary range

 3. Include the name and title of the person to whom candidates should address applications

 4. Encourage that job posts accept relevant experience alongside degree requirements

 5. Include a breakdown of the hiring process and interview format

 Planning for AAM 2019, New Orleans

 Dear friends and colleagues,

 The aftermath of Phoenix 2018 is still fresh on our minds, but it is not too early to start thinking about New Orleans in 2019.
 In fact, it is highly encouraged!

 As you are aware, AAM will be meeting in New Orleans next year, 19-22 May 2019.
 This is an exciting opportunity for us, and it will be fun and informative and beneficial to us all.